CODEJIN/DiffSingerKR/README.md

 * Notes
     * The highest note value for embedding.

+* Durations
+    * The highest duration value for embedding.

+* Genres
+    * Setting the number of genres.

+* Singers
+    * Setting the number of singers.

 * Duration
     * Min duration is used at pattern generating only.